 In 1999, our Board of Directors authorized the repurchase, at management's discretion, of 7,500,000 shares of common stock in the open market or via private transactions.
 Shares repurchased under the program are accounted for using the cost method and result in a reduction of shareholders' equity.
-During the quarter and six months ended June 30, 2006, repurchases totaled 190,300 and 243,600 shares at a cost of \$11,673 and \$15,328, respectively.
-No shares were repurchased during the quarter and six months ended June 30, 2007.
+During the nine months ended September 30, 2006, repurchases totaled 243,600 shares at a cost of \$15,328.
+No shares were repurchased during the nine months ended September 30, 2007.
 In aggregate, 6,034,213 shares of Common stock and Class B common stock have been repurchased at a cost of \$100,219 since the inception of the program.
-The remaining 1,465,787 shares authorized for repurchase are subject to certain restrictions included in our debt agreements.
+The remaining 1,465,787 shares authorized for repurchase are subject to certain restrictions included in our debt agreement.
+Subsequent to September 30, 2007 through the date of this filing, we repurchased an additional 231,100 shares at a cost of \$9,386.

-8. Discontinued Operations
+10. Discontinued Operations

-During June 2007, our Board of Directors approved and we executed an agreement to sell the stock of our non-core staffing unit, Dunhill Staffing Systems, Inc. ("Dunhill"), to ATS Group LLC, subject to certain closing adjustments.
-Dunhill represented our "other" segment and consequently, the amounts related to this operation are presented as discontinued operations in our condensed consolidated statements of income and our condensed consolidated statement of cash flows for all periods presented.
-Additionally, the net assets are reported as discontinued operations in our condensed consolidated balance sheets as of June 30, 2007 and December 31, 2006.
+During June 2007, our Board of Directors approved and we executed an agreement to sell the stock of our non-core staffing unit, Dunhill Staffing Systems, Inc. ("Dunhill").
 The transaction closed on July 19, 2007.
-Upon finalizing the closing adjustments, as defined in the stock purchase agreement, any gain or loss on sale will be recorded and reported through discontinued operations.
-The divestiture of Dunhill will not have a material impact on our financial condition or results of operations.
+Dunhill represented our "other" segment and consequently, the amounts related to this operation are presented as discontinued operations in our condensed consolidated statements of income and our condensed consolidated statements of cash flows for all periods presented.
+Additionally, the net assets are reported as discontinued operations in our condensed consolidated balance sheet as of December 31, 2006.
+The divestiture of Dunhill did not have a material impact on our financial condition or results of operations.